 Adversity Will Test Our Commitment

-Robertson McQuilken served as president of a well-respected college and was a recognized scholar in his field.
+Robertson McQuilken served as president of a well-respected college, and was a recognized scholar in his field.
 He and his wife had built a wonderful life together.
 Then she developed Alzheimer’s disease, that cruel degeneration of the mind.
 McQuilken could have placed her in a nursing home.
 Few would have criticized him if he did.
-But he didn’t.
-He resigned from his college presidency, cancelled his speaking engagements, and gave all his time to caring for his wife.
+And, sometimes that is the most loving choice.
+But Robertson didn’t.
+Instead, he resigned from his college presidency, cancelled his speaking engagements, and gave all his time to caring for his wife.

 Observe what one writer said about his decision: